When discussing the greatest or most entertaining soccer teams, it’s a great debate, but surely it matters more if they’re successful.

 If the opposition is defensive, the midfielders can occupy advanced positions to pick apart the defense.

 To be successful in this formation, individuals must work hard and be positionally aware.
-Although many teams adopt this shape as a strategic ploy for an individual game.
+However, many teams adopt this shape as a strategic ploy for an individual game.

 Jose Mourinho regularly deployed his Real Madrid team in a 4-5-1 formation.